Assessment centre format

 Hints & tips

-Please read our hints and tips on completing the online assessment.
+Please read our assessment centre hints and tips page to help you prepare for your assessment.

-If you’d like to know more about the online assessment, please follow the link.
+If you’d like to know more about the assessment centre, please follow the link below.

 For more information about Police Now, our national graduate programmes or the application process, read our FAQs.